flatironinstitute/CryoLike/docs/source/usage/usage.rst

 details about the available parameters, supported formats, and links to relevant API calls.

-Running Likelihood
+Running the Likelihood computation
 ------------------------

-CryoLike supports a rich variety of likelihood data, with several options for which degrees of freedom to consider and how to aggregate the likelihoods.
+CryoLike outputs a variety of optimal pose and likelihood data, with several options for which degrees of freedom to consider and how to aggregate the likelihoods.

 For a basic example of running likelihood, see the